aeternity/AEXs/.github/ISSUE_TEMPLATE/AExpansion.md

 ---
 name: "AExpansion"
-about: "Submit a new Aexpansion"
+about: Use this template to submit a new AExpansion
-title: "Submit AExpansion"
 labels: "AExpansion", ":: draft"
+assignees: ''

 ---

 ### License: